mwcraig/algebra-based-intro/lab-manual.md

 Group lab summaries are turned in for the B-level and A-level.
 Lab summaries are short – typically one page consisting of a graph with an explanation.
 A quality graph has

-- .appropriate labels and error bars
+- appropriate labels and error bars
-- .a best fit curve showing the trend or relationship between variables.
+- a best fit curve showing the trend or relationship between variables.

 A good explanation will include

-- .a 1-2 sentence description of what you did to get the plot (what experiment)
+- a 1-2 sentence description of what you did to get the plot (what experiment)
-- .a description of what the plot says/means
+- a description of what the plot says/means
-- .what you expect the plot to look like, and
+- what you expect the plot to look like, and
-- .why you expect the plot to look like it does (or why you expect it to look different)
+- why you expect the plot to look like it does (or why you expect it to look different)
-- .key words from the physics concepts being explored used in each of the above 3 points
+- key words from the physics concepts being explored used in each of the above 3 points
-- .a discussion of how you assessed uncertainties in your measurements or calculations
+- a discussion of how you assessed uncertainties in your measurements or calculations

 A good lab summary does **not** need

-- .an introduction describing or discussing the purpose of the activity
+- an introduction describing or discussing the purpose of the activity
-- .a section describing your measurement methods, though you may want to mention your methods (briefly!) when discussing your uncertainties
+- a section describing your measurement methods, though you may want to mention your methods (briefly!) when discussing your uncertainties

 If summaries are turned in early you may resubmit corrected summaries to address instructor critiques (please attach the old summary to your new submission).